Spente le Stelle (Opera Trance) – The Remixes – Part One

-Spente le Stelle: Opera Trance & Emma Shapplin The Remixes Part One is a mini remix album by Opera Trance of the Emma Shapplin songs, Spente le Stelle and Cuor Senza Sangue.
+Spente le Stelle: Opera Trance & Emma Shapplin The Remixes Part One is a mini remix album released by Radikal Records.
+The album features songs from Emma Shapplin of Opera Trance: Spente le Stelle and Cuor Senza Sangue.
 Both songs are from Shapplin's debut album, Carmine Meo.
 The Cuor Senza Sangue remix is sung by Chiara Zeffirelli, who featured as the leading soprano of Atylantos.